Critical analysis on the reproducibility of visual quality assessment using deep features: Introduction

 Modern algorithms that predict an image or video's visual quality depend on machine learning techniques such as support vector regression or deep neural networks, trained in a supervised fashion.
 For this purpose, benchmark datasets are commonly split three-fold into a training, validation, and test set.
 The training set is understood as ``a set of examples used to fit the parameters of a classifier'' \cite{ripley2007pattern} or regressor.
 The validation set is used as a stopping criterion of the learning process and a means for selecting the optimal model hyperparameters, such as the number of layers or hidden units in a neural network layer.
 A model with its parameters fitted on the training set is tested on the validation set to estimate its generalization performance.
 While the validation set is chosen to produce an unbiased initial estimation of the generalization performance, with every evaluation and change in the hyperparameters towards the optimal performance, more information about the data in the validation set is incorporated into the model.

 Finally, the test set performance remains the only unbiased estimate.
 It is used solely for the performance evaluation of a fully trained model.
 This means, only once the model's configuration is finalized, the test set is employed to determine the model's generalization performance and, therefore, its real-world applicability.
+For this purpose, it is paramount that adjustments of a machine learning model are never based on its evaluation on the test set, as the test set's purpose is then lost by influencing the model's performance on itself.

 To ensure this procedure's validity, data is commonly first sampled randomly without replacement according to some ratio for the test set, followed by the validation set in the same fashion.
 The remaining data is left for training.
 For small datasets, a typical split is 60/20/20\% for training, validation, and test, respectively, while larger datasets often use smaller validation and test set sizes.
 A quality predictor's performance is then primarily measured by the Pearson linear correlation coefficient (PLCC) or the Spearman rank-order correlation coefficient (SROCC) of the predictions with the ground-truth qualities in the corresponding benchmark datasets.